igrek51/nuclear/README.md

 - [Parsing data types](https://nuclear-py.readthedocs.io/en/latest#data-types) (int, boolean, time, date, file, etc.)
 - [Logging with sublog](https://nuclear-py.readthedocs.io/en/latest#sublog)
 - [CLI Rules cheatsheet](https://nuclear-py.readthedocs.io/en/latest#cli-rules-cheatsheet)
+## How does it work?
+1. You define CLI rules for your program in a declarative tree using `CliBuilder`.
+Rules can bind your functions to be called later.
+2. When running your program in a shell provided with command-line arguments, it starts `.run()` which does the parsing.
+3. `nuclear` parses and validates all the parameters, flags, sub-commands, positional arguments, etc., and stores them internally.
+4. `nuclear` finds the most relevant action (starting from the most specific) and invokes it.
+5. When invoking a function, `nuclear` injects all its needed parameters based on the previously defined & parsed values.

+You just need to bind the keywords with rules and `nuclear` will take care of the rest for you.

 ## Quick start
 Let's create a simple command-line application using `nuclear`.
 Let's assume we already have our fancy functions as follows: